Collective dynamic length increases monotonically in pinned and unpinned glass forming systems: Results Discussions

 \textbf{Dynamic crossover:} The dependence of $\xi_d^s$ for $\rho_{\text{pin}} = 0.08$ with a maximum at $\phi\sim 0.06$ suggests that there is a change in the dynamics, as noted previously~\cite{Flenner12NatPhys}.
 Interestingly, the onset of collective dynamics is also reflected in a log-log plot of $\tau_\alpha$ as a function of $\xi^c_d$ (Fig.~\ref{crossover} (b)).
 For $\phi \leq 0.06$ (moderately compressed region), the data is well described by $\tau_\alpha \sim \exp[k\xi^c_d]$.
 In contrast, in the compressed RFOT-dominated regime, the data is better fit by $\tau_\alpha \sim \exp[k(\xi^c_d)^{3/2}]$.
 We surmise that the apparent non-monotonic behavior in the dynamic length scale is a consequence of a dynamic crossover, where the collective motion of particles starts to dominate, and activated processes control transport~\cite{KirkpatrickPRA1989}.
 In unpinned systems, there is no discernible crossover in the dynamics in the studied range of $\phi$ (Fig.~\ref{crossover} (a)).
 This is because for an unpinned system, the range of values of $\phi$'s that we can reliably simulate is not sufficient enough to explore RFOT behavior.
 We expect that for the systems in the absence of pinned particles, one might also see such dynamic crossover if the packing fraction is increased, as illustrated in Fig.~\ref{distinct} (a).
+The biggest and the most significant advantage of the pinning protocol, preferably by self-pinning, is that the crossover to the RFOT-dominated regime may be simulated.